mtlynch/mediagoblin/docs/source/devel/originaldesigndecisions.rst

-    Being able to just dump media-specific information in a media_data hashtable is pretty great, and even better is having a plugin system where you can just let plugins have their own entire key-value space cleanly inside the document that doesn't interfere with anyone else's stuff.
+    Being able to just dump media-specific information in a media_data hash table is pretty great, and even better is having a plugin system where you can just let plugins have their own entire key-value space cleanly inside the document that doesn't interfere with anyone else's stuff.
 If we were to let plugins to deposit